labanskoller/labanskoller.se/content/blog/2022-02-22-securitas-direct-session-fixation.md

 I notice that there is now an HTTP Strict Transport Security (HSTS) header on the My Pages domain with a `max-age` of one year, as recommended.
 The whole top domain [securitas-direct.com](https://securitas-direct.com/) has HSTS as well (not preloaded), but probably nobody will visit it to pick up the policy.

 ## Disclosure
-I have previously worked for Verisure Innovation AB which together with Securitas Sverige AB are part of Securitas Direct Verisure Group.
+I have previously worked for Verisure Innovation AB which together with Securitas Direct Sverige AB are part of Securitas Direct Verisure Group.
 I worked with IT operations and never with the physical alarm systems or the customers' interaction with the service.
 No inside knowledge was used to find the session fixation vulnerability.
 It was discovered when I received a My Pages account myself while having access to the facility in question.

 ## Comments?